kevdonk/fsnd-logs/vagrant/logs/README.md

+## Logs Analysis

-This repo contains a virtual machine with a program that reads and reports on fake news data.
+This repo contains a vagrant file and python application that reads and reports on fake news data in a PostgreSQL database.

 Executing `logs/application.py` will display information about popular articles, authors and days where the site traffic logs had more than 1% errors.

 ### Requires